Removable Online Knapsack and Advice: Introduction

 \subsection{Online Algorithms and Advice Complexity}

-\emph{Online} algorithms receive their input piece by piece and have to determine parts of the solution before knowing the entire instance, which often leaves them unable to compete with offline algorithms in a meaningful way.
+\emph{Online} algorithms receive their input piece by piece and have to determine parts of the solution before knowing the entire instance.
+This often leaves them unable to compete with offline algorithms, which know the entire input in advance, in a meaningful way.
 In the \emph{advice} model, we assume an omniscient oracle that provides the online algorithm with some information on how to solve the upcoming instance best.
 If the oracle can communicate to the algorithm an unlimited amount of such advice, it will of course be able to lead the algorithm to an optimal solution for every instance.
-The \emph{advice complexity} measures the minimum amount of information necessary for the online algorithm to achieve any given approximation ratio, which is commonly called strict competitive ratio in this context.
+The \emph{advice complexity} measures the minimum amount of information necessary for the online algorithm to achieve any given approximation ratio, which is commonly called strict \emph{competitive ratio} or \emph{competitivity} in this context.

 Advice complexity is a well-established tool to gauge the information content of an online problem~\cite{BKKKM2009,EFKR2011,HKK2010}.
 For a detailed and careful introduction to the theory, we refer to the textbook by Komm~\cite{Kom2016}.
 Another classical textbook on online problems is written by Borodin and Yaniv~\cite{BE1998}.

-The trade-off between a low number of transmitted advice bits on the one hand and achieving a good competitive ratio on the other hand has been examined for a wealth of problems---see the survey by Boyar et al.~\cite{BE1998}---but one stands out for its peculiar behavior: the knapsack problem.
+The trade-off between a low number of transmitted advice bits on the one hand and achieving a good competitive ratio on the other hand has been examined for a wealth of problems---see the survey by Boyar et al.~\cite{BFKLM12017}---but one stands out for its peculiar behavior: the knapsack problem.